TheMapleseed/Time-Variant-RSI/README.md

 ## License

 All rights reserved.
-This material is proprietary and confidential.
+This material is proprietary and commercial.
 © 2025 All rights reserved.